178th Wing: A-7D Corsair II

-On 28 February 1987, the 162nd deployed five A-7D aircraft and 41 personnel to MacDill AFB, Florida in support of the 9th Air Force FAC training.
-In March 1987, the 162nd rotated to support CORNET COVE XII, a 30-day mission to Howard AFB, Panama in which the 162nd maintained the only operational fighter in the Southern Air Command.
+On 28 February 1987, the 162nd deployed five A-7D aircraft and 41 personnel to MacDill Air Force Base, Florida in support of the Ninth Air Force FAC training.
+In March 1987, the 162nd rotated to support Cornet Cove XII, a 30-day mission to Howard Air Force Base, Panama in which the 162nd maintained the only operational fighter in the Southern Air Command.
 Nine officers and 43 members deployed four A-7D aircraft to provide the 24th Composite Wing the support they needed.

-In 1988, the 162nd took twelve aircraft to participate in SNOWBIRD for the December deployment that allowed the jets to schedule heavy air operations in Davis-Monthan AFB, Arizona.
-1989 saw the 162nd participate in Panama for the 11th time in 19 years to support CORONET COVE.
+In 1988, the 162nd took twelve aircraft to participate in SNOWBIRD for the December deployment that allowed the jets to schedule heavy air operations in Davis-Monthan.
+1989 saw the 162nd participate in Panama for the 11th time in 19 years to support Coronet Cove.
 Nine officers and 46 enlisted provided five aircraft to support the 24th Composite Wing operations.
-In May 1989, the 162nd deployed in support of CORONET PINE I and II at RAF Sculthorpe, England.
+In May 1989, the 162nd deployed in support of Coronet Pine I and II at RAF Sculthorpe, England.
 After a series of groundings, the 162nd deployed five aircraft and 295 personnel to participate in the major NATO Exercise Central Enterprise at RAF Boscombe Down, England.

 In 1990, Operation Desert Storm saw 93 unit members deploy to the Middle East, but the A-7D aircraft remained in Ohio as by then, they were considered second-line aircraft, being replaced by the A-10 Thunderbolt II in front-line combat service.
 In September 1990, the 162nd deployed to the Alpena Combat Readiness Training Center, Michigan for field training.
-The 162nd ended 1990 at Davis-Monthan AFB, Arizona, in support of the December exercise SNOWBIRD.
+The 162nd ended 1990 at Davis-Monthan, in support of the December exercise SNOWBIRD.
 In March 1991, the 162nd deployed to the Gulfport Combat Readiness Training Center, Mississippi and flew a total of 219 sorties during the deployment exercise.
-In September 1991, the 162nd deployed seven aircraft to Nellis AFB, Nevada, to participate in AIR WARRIOR exercise.
-The 162nd deployed again to support SNOWBIRD at Davis-Monthan AFB in November 1991.
+In September 1991, the 162nd deployed seven aircraft to Nellis AFB, Nevada, to participate in Air Warrior exercise.
+The 162nd deployed again to support Exercise Snowbird at Davis-Monthan in November 1991.
 In 1992 the 162nd deployed to Savannah Air National Guard Base, Georgia to support practicing units for the William Tell competition and then traveled to Otis Air National Guard Base, Massachusetts for DACT training soon after.